 One of the most appealing aspects of Western Dressage is that it may be performed in any saddle or riding style.
 To compete, however, the saddle must meet the following WDAA requirements: A typical American Western stock saddle with swells, a seat, a cantle, fenders, and Western stirrups.
 In competition, a Western side saddle is also acceptable.

 What is the distinction between cowboy and Western dressage?

-Cowboy dressage is about building an enjoyable horse and effective horse in the field.
+Cowboy dressage is about building an enjoyable and effective horse in the field.
 Western dressage’s ultimate goal is to establish harmony and lightness between horse and rider.
 Western dressage combines classic training concepts with Western heritage to produce a versatile, practical, enjoyable horse.
 Riders must also improve their skills to form a willing partnership with the horse.

 What exactly is Western dressage horseback riding?

 It is a systematic and progressive approach to training the Western horse and rider in conventional western tack to be a safe, happy, versatile, and valuable working horse.